albertmercade/password-generator/README.md

 # Password Generator App

 App to generate passwords according to certain criteria.
-One can customise:
+The user can customise:
  * Length of the password
  * Types of characters included
 (upper case, lower case, digits and special characters)